-How Do Apples Grow? is a more in depth view of the life cycle of an apple including the process of pollination.
-This book focuses on the bloom part of the life cycle, and the specific parts of the pollination process.
-Soft, gentle illustrations compliment the message.
+How Do Apples Grow? is a more in-depth view of the life cycle of an apple including the process of pollination.
+This book focuses on the bloom part of the life cycle and the specific parts of the pollination process.
+Soft, gentle illustrations complement the message.
 I would recommend this for older students.

 Science: Same activities can be used from above, but this lends itself to more detailed descriptions about life cycles and scientific observations.